dotkwa/BetterDiscordThings/v1/plugins/BetterTheming/README.md

 # BetterTheming
-Adds certain classes to app-mount while in specific environments to increase theming capabilities.
+Adds extra classes to the app-mount node to increase theming capabilities.

-To make use BetterTheming as a theme developer, all you need to do is to call the extra classes provided for you in your theme as ':not' conditions on the #app-mount element.
+## Usage
+Call on the classes via CSS conditionals.
 ```css
 #app-mount:not(.maximized) .winButtonMinMax-PBQ2gm:nth-child(3) {
   background: var(--maximize-button);